nancypannu03/Election_Analysis/README.md

 - Each county and its total vote count.
 - Each county and its percentage of the total votes.
 - The county with the largest number of voters is printed to the terminal.
-- writing the winning candidate results and the county election results to the election_results.txt text file.
+- Writing the winning candidate results and the county election results to the election_results.txt text file.

 # Election Audit Results: